-Yields on corporate bonds have been calculated on the expanded pool of issues with maturity of three to seven years.
+Yields on corporate bonds have been calculated on the expanded pool of issues with maturity of three to seven years.2.
+The indicated ratings are of Rating and Investment Information, Inc.

-The indicated ratings are of Rating and Investment Information, Inc. Sources: Japan Securities Dealers Association, "Reference Price (Yields) Table for OTC Bond Transactions."
+2. The indicated ratings are of Rating and Investment Information, Inc. Sources: Japan Securities Dealers Association, "Reference Price (Yields) Table for OTC Bond Transactions."